 The Seven Sons of a Sceva

 Have you ever considered the true power of Jesus?
-I know the “Christian Correct” answer, but I mean have you really thought about it?
+I know the “Sunday School” answer, but I have you really thought about it?
 I have talked to countless people that think their past is too bad to be forgiven, or that they’ve done too much to be of any use to Jesus now.
 I fell into that group for a long time.
-I bet all of us have at some point.
+I believe all of us have at some point.
 Have you ever wondered how your bills were going to get paid?
 Or how you were going to get out of a certain mess you created?
-We all have, and that’s the place that we generally do not understand how big and powerful our God is.
-We see it clearly when we make it through.
+Again, I believe we all have, and that is the place that we generally do not understand how big and powerful our God is.
+We see it clearly once we make it through the difficult time.
 That is how He grows us in faith.
-He knows we are weak, and untrusting.
-It’s not a good quality, but He is a Good Father, and understands.
+He knows we are weak and untrusting.
+It is not a good quality, but He is a Good Father and understands.
 He reveals to us how big He is.
 He did that in a story in the Book of Acts.
 It is one of my favorite stories.
-It is about the Sons of Sceva.
-If you don’t know how powerful our Lord is now, I pray after this you will have a better understanding.
+It is about the Sons of a Sceva.
+If you don’t know how powerful our Lord is now, I pray after you read this that you will have a better understanding.

 City of Ephesus